rootstrap/tech-guides/python/README.md

 ### Cons of typing hints

-* Will take developer time and effort to add.
+* Will take developer time and effort to add it.
 * Work best in modern versions of Python.
-Python 2.7 could use typed comments, but it were introduced since Python 3.0.
+Python 2.7 could use typed comments, but it was introduced in Python 3.0.
 * It could introduce a slight penalty in start-up time, specially in short scripts if you need to use `import typing` module.

 ### Typing: please remember